 Making a Difference

-“The Patient Project allowed me to see the patient as a whole person, from how her illness affected her daily activities to hearing her hopes and fears.
+“The Patients as Teachers Project allowed me to see the patient as a whole person, from how her illness affected her daily activities to hearing her hopes and fears.
 I think this is the type of experience every aspiring doctor should have.”

 “This is a learning experience I will never forget.
 The lessons I learned from my patient will follow me in my practice and in my life.”